 Following coding, responses of each questionnaire were edited for blanks, out-ofrange values, and inconsistencies before data entry.
-Editing specifications on coverage and
+Editing specifications on coverage and data entry as part of the field operations."
+30 December 2015.

-21 National Institute of Statistics of Rwanda, Manual for Household Listing, Rwanda Pilot Labour Force Survey demographic characteristics were based on the population and housing census (PHC4 2012).
+21 National Institute of Statistics of Rwanda, Manual for Household Listing, Rwanda Pilot Labour Force Survey (RLFS-P 2016), NISR, Kigali, February 2016.
+22 Mehran, F., GIZ Consultant, "Rwanda Labour Force Survey February 2016.
+Selection of households without demographic characteristics were based on the population and housing census (PHC4 2012).
 Other edit rules were developed for consistency checks on questions related to the measurement of the main labour force variables, including employment, unemployment, multiple jobholding, total hours usually worked at all jobs, total hours actually worked at all jobs, status in employment at main job, etc.